code-423n4/2023-04-frankencoin/README.md

 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  true
 - Please describe required context:   There is a paper describing the economics of the system.
 - Does it use an oracle?:  No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?: Yes
 - Are there any novel or unique curve logic or mathematical models?: There are two novel logics in the system.
 The first one is an auction mechanism to liquidate collateral.
 The second one is a built-in bonding curve when creating or redeeming equity tokens.
-- Does it use a timelock function?:
+- Does it use a timelock function?: Yes *Review Luzius🟠
-- Is it an NFT?:
+- Is it an NFT?: No
-- Does it have an AMM?:
+- Does it have an AMM?: No
 - Is it a fork of a popular project?: No
-- Does it use rollups?:
+- Does it use rollups?: No
-- Is it multi-chain?:
+- Is it multi-chain?: No
-- Does it use a side-chain?:
+- Does it use a side-chain?: No
 - Describe any specific areas you would like addressed.
 E.g. Please try to break XYZ.": It is vital that there are no possibilities to mint infinite Frankencoins and that no one's deposited collateral can be stolen.
 - Do you have a preferred timezone for communication?: CET
 ```

-# Tests
+# Tests *Input Luzius🔴

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*